-Each fall, the University of Alaska Anchorage's Kachemak Bay Campus of Kenai Peninsula College located in Homer, Alaska, offers students from around the country the opportunity for an academic hands-on learning experience studying biological sciences with easy access to cold-water marine habitats.
-A selection of upper division biology courses are offered along with others with an Alaskan theme.
-The semester has been designed to meet the needs of students majoring in the natural sciences in a creative and adventurous way.
+The Kachemak Bay Campus of Kenai Peninsula College, University of Alaska Anchorage, located in Homer, Alaska, offers baccalaureate students from around the country the opportunity for a hands-on academic experience pursuing degrees in the biological sciences with easy access to cold-water marine habitats and an Alaskan theme.
+Our semesters have been designed to meet the needs of students majoring in the natural sciences in a creative and adventurous way.

 Our Amazing Bay